MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/machine-groups-windows-defender-advanced-threat-protection.md

     >[!NOTE]
     >You can only grant access to Azure AD user groups that have been assigned to RBAC roles.

 6. Click **Close**.

-7. Apply the configuration settings.
+The configuration changes are applied.

 ## Understand matching and manage groups
-You can promote the rank of a machine group so that it is given higher priority during matching.
+You can promote or demote the rank of a machine group so that it is given higher or lower priority during matching.
 When a machine is matched to more than one group, it is added only to the highest ranked group.
 You can also edit and delete groups.

+>[!WARNING]
+>Deleting a machine group may affect email notification rules.
+If a machine group that's part of an email notification rule is the only machine group in that rule, that email notification rule will be deleted along with the machine group.

 By default, machine groups are accessible to all users with portal access.
 You can change the default behavior by assigning Azure AD user groups to the machine group.

-Machines that are not matched to any groups are added to Ungrouped machines (default) group.
+Machines that are not matched to any groups are added to grouped machines (default) group.
 You cannot change the rank of this group or delete it.
 However, you can change the remediation level of this group, and define the Azure AD user groups that can access this group.

 >[!NOTE]
->Applying changes to machine group configuration may take up to several minutes.
+> - Applying changes to machine group configuration may take up to several minutes.